Ballycotton: Amenities and tourism

-Ballycotton has a number of public houses.
+Ballycotton has a number of public houses, restaurants and a hotel.
 There is a pitch and putt course, tennis and squash courts, and beaches nearby.
 Ballycotton pier and breakwater are used for fishing, with common catches including mackerel, black sole and plaice.

 Ballycotton was used as a location for a film called Divine Rapture during the summer of 1995.
 Although the film starred Marlon Brando, Johnny Depp and Debra Winger, the production company went bankrupt after just 2 weeks and the movie was never completed.

-First run in 1977, the annual Ballycotton Road Race attracted runners from around Ireland and abroad to its 10 Mile circuit of country backroads.
-In October 2017 it was announced that the 2017 event was to be the last.
+First run in 1977, the annual Ballycotton Road Race attracted runners from around Ireland and abroad to its 10-mile circuit of country backroads.
+After 40 years, in October 2017, it was announced that the 2017 event was to be the last.

-The local area is home to a number of artists and craftspeople included woodworkers, painters, potters, writers and musicians who sometimes exhibit at the Stephen Pearce Gallery in Shanagarry.
+The broad area around Ballycotton is home to a number of artists and craftspeople, including woodworkers, painters, photographers, potters, writers and musicians.
+Robert Ballagh bought a holiday home in one nearby townland, which later became the home and workplace of Rachel Ballagh.
+Some local artists exhibit at the Stephen Pearce Gallery in Shanagarry.
 Ballycotton has a 13 km cliff walk which leads westward to Ballytrasna.

 Wildlife in the area includes seals and dolphins, and whales are sometimes visible from the cliffs in December and January.
 The nearby beach at Ballynamona is on a wildlife sanctuary and herons, oystercatchers and sandhoppers.
-It is also possible to spot Peregrine Falcons near the rocky inlets at dawn and dusk.
+It is also possible to spot peregrine falcons near the rocky inlets at dawn and dusk.